Configure HTTP Source

 Known limitations

-• No built-in auth/TLS; use a gateway/reverse-proxy if you need them.
+• Standard Mode does not provide built-in authentication/TLS; use a gateway/reverse-proxy if you need them.

 Python